 Attracting Beetles, Spiders, Lacewings, and Friends

-Many other insects will have all sorts of nesting needs.
-By providing a variety of plant material in your bug hostel you will encourage all sorts of garden friends to lodge.
+Many other insects will have all sorts of different nesting needs.
+By providing a variety of plant material in your bug hotel you will encourage all sorts of garden friends to lodge.
 How can you be sure that you are only providing shelter for beneficial insects?
 Well, you can’t.
 It’s a tough world out there and at times bad bugs (earwigs – yuck!!) will move in.
 Some may even eat their neighbors.
 You can’t control what happens in the bug hostel, just trust that if you provide enough space for the good guys, you can create balance in the garden.